Skin Anatomy

 Epidermis

-The epidermis contains no blood vessels and is entirely dependent on the underlying dermis for nutrient delivery and waste disposal via diffusion through the dermoepidermal junction.
+The epidermis contains no blood vessels and is entirely dependent on the underlying dermis for nutrient delivery and waste disposal via diffusion through the dermoepidermal junction (DEJ).
 The epidermis is a stratified, squamous epithelium that consists primarily of keratinocytes in progressive stages of differentiation from deeper to more superficial layers.
 The named layers of the epidermis include the stratum germinativum, stratum spinosum, stratum granulosum, and stratum corneum.

 Keratinocytes